 Strangely, it is when he is crucified that we see ourselves more clearly than when we look at ourselves.
 Christ’s loving deed has encompassed us in our strange and mis-formed ways.
 He is there for us.
 But he is there, for us, in the presence of God—bearing God’s rejection of all that we have become.
 He is there before God, doing what he is doing for God.
 And he is received by God.
 We know this because God raises him from the dead to tell us that we are reconciled to him.

 This Son is able to reveal God’s love to us.
 That is, he is able to say it, to be it, to convey it to us.
 He has never shut himself away from the love of his Father, has never needed to hide from what he is.
 He has received in full what his Father is and knows fully what his Father is about in the world.
 What he knows is that his Father is for us—though against what we have made of ourselves apart from him.

 Now, we may come out of hiding.
 God has not only raised Jesus from the dead but recreated our broken humanity.
 He suffered for us in our brokenness so that we could join him in his wholeness—before his Father, God.

 This is not just our new life but our true life.
-It is this for which we were born.
 If we hear the word that God speaks through him, and trust him, we are children of God.
 We have been healed.